Walk the Region with Leigh and Merry Foster

 PIC DU CANIGOU

 This walk is not for the faint-hearted, but has to be on many people’s ‘bucket list’ of things to do while they can.
-The sense of achievement and the spectacular views from the top on a good day are more than worth the effort.
+The sense of achievements and the spectacular views from the top on a good day are more than worth the effort.
 Bear in mind the altitude, and the fact that the weather in the mountains can change quickly, so packing some extra layers is a good idea just in case.
 Good footwear is essential and walking poles very advisable.

 We started at 9am in the parking des Pompiers in Prades, which can be found by following the signs to Codalet from the centre.